iaintaylor94/C_PC_3.1_WERTYU/readme.md

 # Programming Challenges
 ## Problem 3.1: WERTYU [^1]
 ### Problem description
 A common typing error is to press the key one space adjacent to the intended one.
 This program corrects a message that has been typed offset to the right.
+Spaces are preserved in the output.

 ### Example
 >**Input**